Organic Seed Alliance advances ethical seed solutions to meet food and farming needs in a changing world.

 Each year we educate thousands of farmers and other agricultural community members, conduct professional organic plant breeding and seed production research, and advocate for national policies that strengthen organic seed systems.
 Our most recent State of Organic Seed report (2016) is part of an ongoing project to monitor the status of organic seed nationally and provides a roadmap for increasing the diversity, quality, and integrity of organic seed available to US farmers.

-OSA has a fourteen-year track record as the leading organic seed institution in the US.
+OSA has a fifteen-year track record as the leading organic seed institution in the US.

 CONFRONTING SEED CONSOLIDATION